2017 ELECTED OFFICERS

 Webmaster/Social Media: N8ROE

 MONTHLY BUSINESS MEETING

-CARA meets on the last Saturday of the month at 10am immediately following the GCARES meeting at 9am.
+CARA meets on the last Saturday of the month at 10 am at the Guernsey County Administration Building located at 627 Wheeling Ave, Cambridge.
 The public is welcome to attend, no license required!

 ARRL FIELD DAY EXERCISE